cherylberger/PyBer_Analysis/README.md

 ### Using the code steps described below, generate the summary data by city type and create the PyBer_Challenge Summary in Pandas DataFrame (see PyBer_Challenge.ipnyb)

-  #### 1) Using groupby statements get the data to build a summary data frame that includes the following parameters by city type:
+  #### 1) Using groupby statements, get the data to build a summary data frame that includes the following parameters by city type:
                       * Total Rides
                       * Total Drivers
                       * Total Fare